Invisible Touch: Side one

 "Invisible Touch" originated as the band were working on "The Last Domino", the second part of "Domino".
 During the session Rutherford began to play an improvised guitar riff with an added echo effect, to which Collins replied with the off-the-cuff lyric, "She seems to have an invisible touch, yeah".
 This led to Collins writing the lyrics to the song, with his improvised line becoming its chorus hook.
 He wrote the lyrics based around a person who gets under one's skin which he had "Known a few.
 You know they’re going to mess you up, but you can't resist".
 Collins later said that "large chunks" of the lyrics are about his first wife Andrea Bertorelli, to whom he was married from 1975 to 1980.
 The group wanted to keep the song simple in structure, but thought an eight-bar bridge with a key change and using a sequenced keyboard part complemented the arrangement.
 Banks produced eight different versions in step time, some ideas for which he had thought of ahead of time while others were a rough improvisation.
 The chosen version was the "most random" one.
 As the band performed "Invisible Touch" in a lower key on tour, Banks had to produce a new sequenced section which was "a real drag" as he was unable to make one as strong as the one on the album.
-Rutherford expressed a desire for the band to explore different musical themes for the song, but later felt the lyric had "always felt so comfortable" to him and saw no reason not to.
+Rutherford expressed a desire for the band to explore different musical themes for the song, but later felt the lyric had "always felt so comfortable" to him and saw no reason to change it.
 Collins rates the track highly and picked it as his favourite Genesis song.
 He added: "It's a great pop song.
 It encapsulated the whole record and it pushed Genesis into a bit of an R&B area, a little like a Prince thing", and also compared his drumming on the track to American singer Sheila E, of whom he is a fan.